ngendah/vagrant-k8s/README.md

 * [Vagrant](https://developer.hashicorp.com/vagrant/docs/installation) installed on your local host.

-  At the moment the vagrant script requires virtualbox be installed.
+  At the moment the vagrant script requires [Virtualbox](https://www.virtualbox.org/wiki/Documentation) be installed.
 However this can easily be changed on the script, `Vagrantfile`.

 * [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) installed on your local host.